Wilmox/portfolio/_content/projects/race-to-the-future.md

 # Acknowledgment

-Looking back on the past three years as I approach the conclusion of the professional bachelor's program in applied computer science with a focus on AI & Robotics, it is striking what a massively positive impact higher education has had.
+As I near the end of my professional bachelor's degree in applied computer science with a specialization in AI & Robotics, it is astonishing how much of an impact higher education has made over the previous three years.

 I want to express my gratitude to my parents, friends, and fellow PXL-Digital students, as well as the students who participated in the research project, for providing me with this once-in-a-lifetime opportunity.